"HEY, HARRIET!" Meet Harriet Oct. 4!

 Book Sales Calendar

 -- OCT.
-18: I will be set up at the daylong Upper Cumberland Bigfoot Festival held at Cumberland County Fairgrounds.
-It's a big event.
-More on this later.
+18: I will be set up at the daylong Upper Cumberland Bigfoot Festival held at Cumberland County Fairground in Crossville.
+This is a big event each year for the area.
+It will be held 9 a.m. to 4 p.m.

-"Hey, Harriet!” will be available again on Amazon beginning Sept.
-1. Go to www.amazon.com and enter Hey, Harriet!
+"Hey, Harriet!” also is available on Amazon.
+Go to www.amazon.com and enter Hey, Harriet!
 In the search bar.

 Keith Robinson, author and journalist